nexusgamingseries/bot/README.md

 ## Getting Started

 ### Prerequisites
-- Node.js and NPM installation, you may need some extra peices for a few dependencies namely enmap check here for more (https://enmap.evie.codes/install)
+- Node.js and NPM installation, you may need some extra pieces for a few dependencies namely enmap check here for more (https://enmap.evie.codes/install)

 ## Installing
 ### Checkout the Code